A brown chequered snake draped over a student's arm

 Teaching and modules

-You’ll start by learning about the fundamentals of animal management, covering biology, ethics, and essential practical and professional skills.
+You’ll begin by exploring the fundamentals of animal management, covering biology, ethics and essential practical and professional skills.

 Modules are subject to change and availability, and may vary by location.
 If you have the choice of optional modules, these are indicated with a *.